 3. Cut a few slits into the lamb on both sides and insert a slice of garlic in each of the slits.

 4. Now make a wet garlic spice rub for the lamb.
 In a small bowl, combine the minced garlic, rosemary, thyme, oregano, and paprika.
-Add lemon juice and 3 tablespoon extra virgin olive oil.
+Add lemon juice and 3 tbsp extra virgin olive oil.
 Coat lamb on all sides with the garlic spice rub.

 5. Add pearl onions (or shallots) to the bottom of a large slow cooker (crock pot).
 Add wine and broth, then add the spiced lamb on top.